rmuif/docs/docs/authorization.md

 ## Default roles

 There are two roles by default: `admin` and `premium`.
-The `admin` role grants the user unrestricted access to all data in Cloud Firestore, i.e. users with the role can view and manage other users.
+The `admin` role grants the user unrestricted access to all data in Cloud Firestore, i.e., users with the role can view and manage other users.
 The `premium` role, however, doesn’t do anything at the moment.
 It serves as a placeholder for both RMUIF and you.
 If any premium functionality would be added, at some point in the future, this role would be used.

 ## Protecting content